01 SAVE UP TO 30%

 Oven paper shape

 You need approx. 30cm x 40cm piece of oven paper.
 Draw the traditional shape of San Martino on horseback, cut it out and put it aside.
-You can download the drawing from the Internet.

 During this festive period you are able to buy the appropriate cake tin in specialized kitchenware shops in Venice.